Graduate Assistant for Diversity Programming

 - Improve their supervisory, program planning, and facilitation skills

-Position requirements: Candidates for the DES position should possess:
+Position requirements: Candidates for the Graduate Assistant for Diversity Programming position should possess:

 - A deep commitment to issues of diversity and social justice

 - A well-defined guiding philosophy about the need for diversity education and some well-developed strategies for delivering such education

 - Experience designing, implementing and assessing educational programs

 - An ability to function independently while at the same time operating in a dynamic leadership team.

 First-year law students and first-year MBA students are not eligible for this Graduate Assistant position.

 Remuneration and benefits include: The Graduate Assistant for Diversity Programming position is considered a .50 FTE assistantship and is listed as a 20-hour per week commitment.
 Due to the nature of working with staff and students in the residence halls, there are weekly fluctuations in commitment resulting in some weeks that require additional hours and some weeks that may require less.
 While there are some weekend programs and training sessions are required, the Graduate Assistant does not have regular weekend work duty.